vaughanbell/fdc_analysis/README.md

 Pre-printed as:

-> Bell, V., White, R., Foulkes, L. (in submission) Understanding the online countermovement to allegedly ‘faked’ presentations of psychiatric disorder
+> Bell, V., White, R., Foulkes, L. (in submission) Understanding the countermovement to online presentations of psychiatric disorder that are perceived as ‘faked’

 This archive contains the [Python code](https://en.wikipedia.org/wiki/Python_(programming_language)) for the analysis reported in the above study.
 The code is presented as a [Jupyter notebook](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html) which are documents that combine both code and the output in a form that can be viewed online, but also re-run and the results reproduced when accompanied by the original dataset.